remix-run/react-router/CONTRIBUTING.md

 `<blink>`Do not merge code without tests.`</blink>`

-### Changelog
+### Docs + Examples

-All commits that change or add to the API must be done in a pull request that also:
+All commits that change or add to the API must be done in a pull request that also updates all relevant examples and docs.

-- Adds an entry to `CHANGES.md` with clear steps for updating code for changed or removed API
-- Updates examples
-- Updates the docs

 ## Setup